 Before a step can be made toward the tree, but after the location has been given careful consideration, the arborist needs to work out exactly where the tree should fall and how to make that happen.

 It isn’t an easy thing, making sure the tree falls just where you want it to and arborists are specially trained in this area and know just how to make it happen safely and in a controlled way.
+Ground Maintenance companies also usually have a tree surgeon on the team to take care of any ground maintenance contractor works required.

 Tree surgeons are experts in their field, so to speak, and should always be consulted if you have any doubts about a tree.
 On the other hand, if you are designing the perfect garden an arborist can be the perfect person to ask for help and advice!